dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/_index.md

 * The bank account **cannot** exceed 22 characters.

 ### Brazil
 * The bank account **cannot** exceed 15 characters.
-The especific size and format depend on the bank of the payee.
+The specific size and format depend on the bank of the payee.
-* The branch of the bank account **cannot** exceed 5 characters.
+* The branch of the bank account **cannot** exceed 4 characters or 5 characters for _Banco do Brasil_ accounts.
 * For ***Pix***, you can set as account either the Document (CPF or CNPJ), the e-mail, or the phone.

 ### Chile